marutilai/repo-serializer/README.md

 # Combine with other options
 repo-serializer /path/to/repository --python -s -c  # Python files, structure only, copy to clipboard

+# Extract AI/LLM prompts from the repository
+repo-serializer /path/to/repository -p
+repo-serializer /path/to/repository --prompt -o prompts.txt
 ```

 ### Python API